isabella232/Bitcamp-Serverless/week4/homework/issues/5- APICtrlReturn.md

 Here's the code we have so far for the entire `APIController`  module:

-The actual code inside the private methods are hidden for length.
+The actual code inside the private methods is hidden for length.
 Assume that it's there.

 ```js
 const APIController = (function() {